George Lincoln Rockwell: Early political activities (1954–1959)

+Following this, Thora's parents flew to the U.S. to take their daughter back to Iceland after they learned of Rockwell's political activities.
+Rockwell agreed to let her go back to Iceland with their children, knowing his financial difficulties made her life difficult.
+She promised she would return after a year when he had a steadier financial position.
 Following their separation, he attempted to rekindle his relationship with Thora throughout the year of 1959, but her family was strongly against it; he heavily drank throughout the year.
 In December 1959 he sold all his possessions to visit her in Iceland, either after being invited, or without warning.
 He tried to convince her to take him back, offering to abandon politics entirely; James K. Warner, the ANP national secretary, said that he had no doubt that "if Rockwell's wife had agreed to let him stay in Iceland he would have deserted the party".
 The trip was heavily monitored by Thora's family, Rockwell was rejected, and he returned home.
 He never saw her or their children again.
 Devastated, he told his mother he had nothing left to live for and said he might kill himself.
 Afterwards, his communications changed tone and he renewed his allegiance to his ideology.